jamescridland/podinfra.net/index.md

 "Consider" - it **would be great if you can also do this.** Not every part of the ecosystem relies on this, but advanced podcasters and hosting companies will make use of additional features if you can implement them.

 ### For podcast app developers

-There are many elements to a podcast RSS feed, especially when you consider the podcast namespace extensions.

-It's tempting to ask that a podcast app considers implementing everything; but this guide aims to be a pragmatic, developer-friendly list of best practices, not an implementation guide to every tag.

-Accordingly, this list of best practices is a specific guide to the bare minimum requirements that podcast publishers expect.
-Your podcast app will benefit from implementing much more than these items.

 {% include_relative app-developers/section-index.md %}

 ### For podcast hosts
 (to come)

 ### For podcast publishers
 (to come)

 ### Feedback
 I'm hoping this will be a community effort.
 You can give feedback by either [opening an 'issue'](https://github.com/jamescridland/podinfra.net/issues) or by submitting a pull request with an edit.